Azizbro/Gothonweb/README.md

 # Gothonweb
-Version control for "Gothons of Planet Percal" for LPTHW
+Version control for "Gothons of Planet Percal" from LPTHW

 Using localhost and testing out some basic web applications.
-Trying to get the whole game on localhost
+Trying to get the whole game on localhost.
+Implemented on Python 2.